 Reduces Anxiety & Depression

 Gratitude reduces anxiety and depression by increasing one’s empathy for situations.
 When we’re depressed or anxious, we may misunderstand concerns and people’s perceptions of the problem at hand.
-You can appreciate the present while letting go of the pain.
+Thus, you can appreciate the present while letting go of the pain.
 Also, it is an excellent pick-me-upper for when you’re feeling alone or unsatisfied.

 Increases Personal Satisfaction